amrit100612/Login-Page/README.md

 3. Clone your forked repository: git clone https://github.com/amrit100612/Login-Page.git

-text
-4. Run `pwd` (or check folder path) to confirm your directory.
+5. Run `pwd` (or check folder path) to confirm your directory.
-5. Open the folder in your favorite code editor (e.g., VS Code).
+6. Open the folder in your favorite code editor (e.g., VS Code).
-6. Now you’re ready to go!
+7. Now you’re ready to go!
 Make edits, customize designs, and create something awesome.

 To save your changes: